aaronkyle/social-development/README.md

 # Social Development Policy &amp; Practice
 <br/>

+> [!IMPORTANT]
+> **Follow [applied-anthro.com](https://applied-anthro.com/) for the latest work.**
+>
+> This repository began as an effort to make my discussions and writing on social development easy to access and share.
+Years later, I am moving beyond primarily authoring text discussions and increasingly working with interactive data and visualizations.
+>
+> Most of that work will now be developed in the application that powers applied-anthro.com.
+I will attempt to keep this GitHub repository updated to reflect important changes made there, but the content of the two sites will continue to diverge.
+Interactive features also do not always translate into GitHub page previews, which restrict JavaScript execution for security reasons.
+>
+> This repository will remain a useful companion and historical record, but applied-anthro.com should be treated as the current version of the work.

 ## Context

 **Social policy** has varied articulations and manifestations.
 This [repository](https://github.com/aaronkyle/social-development/) collects contextual information pertinent to social policy, including discussions of [social policy of international financial institutions](./social-policy/README.md), [international](./social-policy/international-law_good-practice/README.md) and [country](./social-policy/country-safeguard-systems/README.md) law and regulatory frameworks, and [helpful resources for social development practitioners](./ifi-implementation-resources/README.md).